stacksmith/trivial-project/README.md

 * If the extension is specified in in `:EXTENSIONS`, corresponding action is taken; otherwise
 * action specified in `:DEFAULT-ACTION` (defaults to `:COPY`) is taken.

+Note: the action is determined prior to file renaming.
+Use common sense in renaming files (such as not changing the extension).

 ## USEFUL KEYS